rsachdeva/illuminatingdeposits-gcp-trigger/README.md

 3. `make local-not-successful-http-request-accounttypemissing`
 4. `make local-not-successful-http-request-banknamemissing`
 5. `make local-successful-http-request`
+Here this sends Cloud Storage event to a CloudEvent function running at localhost:8080 using curl request.

 ### Seeing logs in console on the web for a cloud function:
 1. Go to Log tab of Google Cloud Function